gmcd958/webapp/README.md

 * `TESTING`: Set to False for running the application.
 Overridden and set to True automatically when testing the application.
 * `WTF_CSRF_SECRET_KEY`: Secret key used by the WTForm library.

+These settings are for the database version of the code:

+* `SQLALCHEMY_DATABASE_URI`: The URI of the SQlite database, by default it will be created in the root directory of the project.
+* `SQLALCHEMY_ECHO`: If this flag is set to True, SQLAlchemy will print the SQL statements it uses internally to interact with the tables.
+* `REPOSITORY`: This flag allows us to easily switch between using the Memory repository or the SQLAlchemyDatabase repository.

 ## Testing